-Serbia mining: Srbija Nickel company will not be able to use local infrastructure claims municipality25.
-November 2013. / Mining
+Serbia mining: Srbija Nickel company will not be able to use local infrastructure claims municipality, Mining

 – Local authorities and citizens opposed to the company “Serbia Ncikel” on Sunday, 17 November, to start research in the field of nickel of Trstenik.